jclouds/jclouds-site/documentation/quickstart/openstack.markdown

    nova = context.unwrap();
    zones = nova.getApi().getConfiguredZones();
 }
+{% endhighlight %}
 </pre>

-1. Try using the `"openstack-cinder"` provider to list volumes (hint: see [VolumeAndSnapshotApiLiveTest.testListVolumes()](https://github.com/jclouds/jclouds/blob/master/apis/openstack-cinder/src/test/java/org/jclouds/openstack/cinder/v1/features/VolumeAndSnapshotApiLiveTest.java)).
+- Try using the `"openstack-cinder"` provider to list volumes (hint: see [VolumeAndSnapshotApiLiveTest.testListVolumes()](https://github.com/jclouds/jclouds/blob/master/apis/openstack-cinder/src/test/java/org/jclouds/openstack/cinder/v1/features/VolumeAndSnapshotApiLiveTest.java)).
-1. Have a look at how the optional extensions are handled (hint: see [FloatingIPApiLiveTest.testListFloatingIPs()](https://github.com/jclouds/jclouds/blob/master/apis/openstack-nova/src/test/java/org/jclouds/openstack/nova/v2_0/extensions/FloatingIPApiLiveTest.java)).
+- Have a look at how the optional extensions are handled (hint: see [FloatingIPApiLiveTest.testListFloatingIPs()](https://github.com/jclouds/jclouds/blob/master/apis/openstack-nova/src/test/java/org/jclouds/openstack/nova/v2_0/extensions/FloatingIPApiLiveTest.java#L42)).
-1. Change the example to do different things that you want to do.
+- Change the example to do different things that you want to do.
-1. Browse the [documentation](http://www.jclouds.org/documentation/) and have a look at the [Javadoc](http://demobox.github.com/jclouds-maven-site/latest/apidocs).
+- Browse the [documentation](http://www.jclouds.org/documentation/) and have a look at the [Javadoc](http://demobox.github.com/jclouds-maven-site/latest/apidocs).
-1. Return to the [Installation Guide](http://www.jclouds.org/documentation/userguide/installation-guide/) and have a look at the different ways to integrate jclouds with your project.
+- Return to the [Installation Guide](http://www.jclouds.org/documentation/userguide/installation-guide/) and have a look at the different ways to integrate jclouds with your project.
-1. Join the [jclouds mailing list](https://groups.google.com/forum/?fromgroups#!forum/jclouds) or maybe even the [jclouds developer mailing list](https://groups.google.com/forum/?fromgroups#!forum/jclouds-dev).
+- Join the [jclouds community](http://incubator.apache.org/projects/jclouds.html) as either a developer or user.

 ## <a id="providers"></a>OpenStack Providers